 I’ve got a post coming soon about foreign correspondents and awards.
 Stay tuned!

 I’ve got more substantive posts in the pipeline.
-For now, here’s a pic I took on the outskirts of Fallujah, when Iraqi security forces drove Islamic State militants out of the city.
+For the time being, here’s a pic I took on the outskirts of Fallujah, when Iraqi security forces drove Islamic State militants out of the city.

 By Hugh Naylor

 This isn’t much of a post.
 It’s more quick-hit musings on a topic that scares me, that scares lots of people, that should scare everyone.